Skip to content

 Clinically Relevant Bottom Line:

 Vitamin supplements should be considered pharmacological therapy and prescribed in line with evidence-based medicine.
 In developed countries, vitamins can be easily purchased over the counter, but parents should be guided by their doctor with regard to their child’s needs.
-First and foremost, we should be aiming to optimise the child’s diet but if clinical and biochemical vitamin deficiency persist due to food security issues or chronic illness, then vitamin supplements should be prescribed.
+First and foremost, we should be aiming to optimise the child’s diet.
+Still, if clinical and biochemical vitamin deficiency persists due to food security issues or chronic illness, then vitamin supplements should be prescribed.
 In developing countries, the focus has centred on understanding the role of vitamin supplementation in children with acute and chronic illnesses to reduce morbidity and mortality.

 Reviewed by: Tina Abi Abdallah